bagder/uncurled/intro.md

 Source professionally since 2014 for Mozilla and since 2019 for wolfSSL.

-Because of my background and life with Open Source and probably a lot because of the relative successes some of my projects have had, I frequently get questions about subjects related to maintaining Open Source.
+Because of my background and life with Open Source and probably a lot because of the relative success some of my projects have had, I frequently get questions about subjects related to maintaining Open Source.
 How to run a project and what makes them succeed?
 For a long time I have been collecting lessons from my life with Open Source into a list of advice for fellow open